Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 ## Global Functions

 Global functions initialize and de-initialize the SDK library and perform query functions on a global scale within an application.
+Please, note that result of MFXQueryAdapters*** functions corresponds only to DX11 adapters enumeration (see [Multiple Monitors](#Multiple_monitors) section and each function description for details).

  **Member Functions** | Description
  -------------------- | -----------